 Court won’t revive state fraud charges against Manafort

-NEW YORK (AP) — New York judges on Thursday upheld a lower judge’s decision to dismiss state mortgage fraud charges against Paul Manafort, who was previously convicted of federal charges for the same conduct, on the grounds of double jeopardy.
+NEW YORK (AP) — A New York court on Thursday upheld a decision dismissing state mortgage fraud charges against Paul Manafort on double jeopardy grounds, affirming a lower court judge’s finding that they mirrored the federal charges that landed President Donald Trump’s former campaign chairman behind bars.

 Manhattan Judge Maxwell Wiley had reached the same conclusion in December, explaining at the time that “the law of double jeopardy in New York state provides a very narrow window for prosecution.”